Thomas Richter (footballer, born 1980)

-Thomas Richter (born 19 August 1980 in Görlitz, East Germany) is a former German football goalkeeper.
+Thomas Richter (born 19 August 1980 in Görlitz, East Germany) is a German former football goalkeeper.

 Career

 He made his debut on the professional league level in the 2.
 Bundesliga for SV Wehen Wiesbaden on 23 September 2007 when he started in a game against FC Carl Zeiss Jena.
 Richter left the club on 30 June 2009 and signed as a free agent with South African club Mpumalanga Black Aces.

 Richter is the second German born goalkeeper who played in South Africa after Lutz Pfannenstiel (1998 for Orlando Pirates).